Overview

 Learning Outcomes

-By the end of the programme, students will able to:
+By the end of the Public Health for Development programme at London School of Hygiene and Tropical Medicine, students will able to:

-- demonstrate knowledge and understanding of a range of current issues and topics related to public health in low- and middle-income settings
+- Grow in-depth knowledge of a range of current issues and topics related to public health in low- and middle-income settings

 Modules include: